 - 19. Uber was founded in 2009, originally as UBERcab.
-In 2011, Uber launched is mobile application in San Francisco, California and changed its name to Uber Technologies, Inc. - In May 2019, Uber became a public company via an initial public offering.
-As of 20.
-2019, Uber controlled approximately 67% of the ride-sharing market in the United States.
+In 2011, Uber launched is mobile application in San Francisco, California and changed its name to Uber Technologies, Inc. - 20.
+In May 2019, Uber became a public company via an initial public offering.
+As of 2019, Uber controlled approximately 67% of the ride-sharing market in the United States.
 Uber's mobile application is currently available in 72 countries and in over 10,000 cities worldwide. - 21.
 Uber designs, manufactures, produces and/or distributes a smart phone application ("Uber App") available to anyone to download onto a smart phone.
 First, a customer, using the Uber App, requests a ride in a motor vehicle.
 The Uber App matches the customer with an Uber driver, who is then dispatched to pick up the customer and drive them to their destination.
 Uber controls every aspect of the financial transaction for each passenger trip between the customer, Uber, and the driver.
-Uber establishes the rate for a given ride by performing a calculation based upon the location information from the GPS-enabled mobile device and the destination.
+Uber establishes the rate for a given ride by performing a calculation based upon the location information from the GPSenabled mobile device and the destination.
 Uber drivers may not negotiate fares.
 Uber receives the customer fare by charging a standardized fee to the credit card that the customer provides to Uber when registering his or her personal information on the Uber app.
 Uber pays the Uber driver's portion of the fare to the driver.
 UBER retains a portion of every fare paid.
 Neither drivers nor riders are charged a fee to download the UBER App or a monthly subscription fee; instead, Uber's sole revenue source is fees from rides given. - 22.
 The UBER App is a product designed, patented, and/or distributed by Uber in San Francisco, California.
 It is a product, designed and intended to "connect riders looking for transportation to independent transportation providers...looking for riders."
-The Uber App processes payments for rides, tracks the rides, and acts as a platform for Uber drivers to be connected to passengers.
+The Uber App processes payments for rides, tracks the rides, and acts as a platform for Uber drivers to be connected to passengers. - 23.
+As detailed infra, Uber's business model is predicated upon having a large pool of available drivers in a given city in order to provide rides to as many customers as possible in as short a time as possible.
+To the extent, important public safety measures such as requiring cameras, robust background checks and suspending problem drivers impact the pool of drivers.